nsmcbride/clinicaltrials/README.md

 ### Model results

 All models developed were able to successfully predict study completion better than baseline.
 Traditional logistic regression and Neural Network models performed similarly.
 The complex neural network approach was able to slightly outperform all other models.
-Both neural network models were able to outperformed the logistic progression models in terms of accuracy and balanced accuracy without the need for SMOTE.
-It's notable, that the compute time required to train the basic neural networks was lower than that of the logistic regression models, while achieving comparable, or slightly higher performance.
+Both neural network models were able to outperform the logistic progression models in terms of accuracy and balanced accuracy without the need for SMOTE.
+It's notable, that the compute time required to train the basic neural networks was lower than that of the logistic regression models while achieving comparable, or slightly higher performance.

 | Model | Accuracy Score | Balanced Accuracy Score | Train Time |
 | - | :-: | :-: | :-: |